-MILTON, Vermont — A Vermont superintendent has been placed on administrative leave as the school board determines how to deal with a report critical of the district's handling of hazing rituals by a varsity football team.
+MILTON, Vermont — The Milton, Vermont, school board has voted to appoint a retired Massachusetts school administrator to serve as temporary interim superintendent as it determines how to deal with a report critical of the district's handling of hazing rituals by a high school football team.

-A months-long investigation showed five employees failed to follow Milton district policies about hazing and bullying.
+Barone was placed on administrative leave after a months-long investigation showed five employees failed to follow district policies about hazing and bullying.

 Information from: The Burlington Free Press, http://www.burlingtonfreepress.com